 Following the Henry G. Shirley Memorial Highway, Interstate 395 runs 9.91 miles northeast from Springfield through Arlington, Virginia to Washington, DC.
-The freeway includes a reversible HOV-2 roadway continuing the tolled I-95 Express Lanes north from Stafford County to the 14th Street Bridge across the Potomac River.
+The freeway includes a set of three tolled Express Lanes extending north from the I-95 Express Lanes at Springfield to the 14th Street Bridge across the Potomac River.

 A ground breaking ceremony for construction converting the HOV lanes along Interstate 395 into High Occupancy Toll (HOT) lanes took place August 5, 2017.
-Costing $342 million, the project adds an additional lane to the eight mile reversible roadway.
-Operated by Transurban, electronic toll collection along the I-395 Express Lanes will allow single occupant drivers to use the the former HOV-only lanes for a rate varying on traffic congestion.2 The Express Lanes are expected to open for motorists in Fall 2019.
-The overall project runs through Summer 2020.
+Costing $475 million, the project adds an additional lane to the eight mile reversible roadway.
+Operated by Transurban, electronic toll collection along the I-395 Express Lanes will allow single occupant drivers to use the the former HOV-only lanes for a rate varying on traffic congestion.2 The Express Lanes opened for motorists on November 17, 2019.3 Work on the overall project continued through Summer 2020.
 14 bridges were rehabilitated along the I-395 corridor, and a new General Purpose Lane open along southbound between Duke Street and Edsall Road on June 12, 2020.3,4

 The Shirley Highway, including the mainline of I-95 south to Woodbridge, dates back to 1941.
 The initial portion of the route opened in 1944 at Arlington, coinciding with completion of the Pentagon.
-Designated Virginia 350, the state route freeway was completed between U.S. 1 at Woodbridge and the 14th Street Bridge across the Potomac River in 1952.1
+Designated as Virginia State Route 350, the freeway was completed between U.S. 1 at Woodbridge and the 14th Street Bridge across the Potomac River in 1952.5

-Upgrades to Interstate standards between 1965 to 1975 resulted in the redesignation of Virginia 350 as Interstate 95.
-The northernmost portion, between Virginia 7 and the 14th Street Bridge was completed in 1975, just two years before I-95 shifted to bypass D.C. along the eastern half of the Capital Beltway.
-Reconstruction included the addition of the reversible HOV roadway between the north and southbound roadways.1
+Upgrades to Interstate standards between 1965 to 1975 resulted in the redesignation of State Route 350 as Interstate 95.
+The northernmost portion, between SR 7 and the 14th Street Bridge was completed in 1975, just two years before I-95 shifted to bypass D.C. along the eastern half of the Capital Beltway.
+Reconstruction included the addition of the reversible HOV roadway between the north and southbound roadways.5

 Further south, a massive undertaking involved rebuilding the Springfield Interchange from a cloverleaf into a multi level systems interchange.
 The eight year project kicked off in March 1999 and ran through July 2007.5 Upgrades included high flyovers for the I-95 mainline turn between the Shirley Memorial Highway and Capital Beltway.